itoss-ar/itoss.ar/docs/documents/03-ITOSS Tasks/01-Tutorials/01-Create a new Component and start monitoring.md

 ---
-id: 'create a new component and start monitoring'
+id: 'create a new component and start managing'
-title: Create a new Linux Component and start monitoring
+title: Create a new Linux Component and start managing
 ---
 >#### Requirements:
 >Monitoring of linux systems is done through ssh (22 default port unless changed).
 SSHD daemon >must be up and running on the target system, and 22 port connection allowed between the >collector and the linux host.